Aquafina-water-bottle/jp-mining-note/docs/docs/updating.md

 > (Main Window) →  `Tools` →  `Manage Note Types`.

 If your note is named differently, please rename it to `JP Mining Note`.
+If you have two different versions (for example: `JP Mining Note` and `JP Mining Note-f263ae`), then

 !!! note
     You can always change the name back after updating.